Bob Connolly

 Bob Connolly is an Australian film director, cinematographer and author.
-He is best known for his documentaries produced over the past 30 years, including The Highlands Trilogy and Rats in the Ranks.
-More recent films include Facing the Music (2001) and Mrs Carey's Concert (2011).
-His films have won an Academy Award nomination, AFI Awards, and Grand Prix at the Cinéma du Réel Festival.
+He is best known for his documentaries produced over the past 30 years, including The Highlands Trilogy and Rats in the Ranks, most of them with his wife Robin Anderson.
+Other films include Facing the Music (2001) and Mrs Carey's Concert (2011).

-Biography
+Early life and education

+Connolly was educated at Saint Ignatius' College, Riverview in Sydney and attended Sydney University.

+Career

-Connolly was educated at Sydney's Saint Ignatius' College, Riverview and attended Sydney University.
-He trained as a journalist at the Australian Broadcasting Corporation (ABC), where he worked for almost a decade as a foreign correspondent, current affairs reporter and documentary filmmaker.
+He trained as a journalist at the Australian Broadcasting Corporation (ABC), where he worked for almost a decade as a foreign correspondent, current affairs reporter, and documentary filmmaker.
 While at the ABC he made over 30 documentaries and met his future wife Robin Anderson, then a research assistant.
-The couple had two daughters together.

-In 1980 he left the ABC to work independently with Robin Anderson.
-Their first film together was River Journey (1980), Shot on 35mm film during an arduous 2 week rafting trip down Tasmania's Franklin River, the film played a major role in the river's subsequent preservation.
-For the next twelve years Connolly and Anderson directed their focus on the Highlands of Papua New Guinea.
+In 1980 he left the ABC to work independently with Robin Anderson, whom he married.
+Their first film together was River Journey (1980), Shot on 35mm film during an arduous two-week rafting trip down Tasmania's Franklin River, the film played a major role in the river's subsequent preservation.
+The river journey also resulted in a book done by Connolly and Anderson,The Fight for the Franklin.

+For the next 12 years Connolly and Anderson directed their focus on the Highlands of Papua New Guinea.
 The couple developed an acclaimed professional partnership which included the award-winning Highlands trilogy of documentaries about Papua New Guinea, which saw First Contact receive an Academy Award Nomination.

-In 1986 following training in 16mm cinematography and sound recording at the Australian Film, Television and Radio School (AFTRS), they returned to the Highlands to make Joe Leahy's Neighbours (1989) followed by Black Harvest (1992).
-The three PNG films are still widely distributed around the world as The Highlands Trilogy and have together won more than 30 national and international awards.
+In 1986, following training in 16mm cinematography and sound recording at the Australian Film, Television and Radio School (AFTRS), they returned to the Highlands to make Joe Leahy's Neighbours (1989), followed by Black Harvest (1992).

 In 1996, Rats in the Ranks followed treachery in the inner workings of Sydney inner city Leichhardt Council.

-Connolly and Anderson were awarded the Byron Kennedy Award by the Australian Film Institute in 1992.
-In 2001, they were awarded the Brisbane Film Festival's Chauvel Award.

 2001 saw the release of Facing the Music, Connolly and Anderson's last film.
-The film won the 2001 AFI Award for Best Documentary and was voted most popular film at the Sydney and Brisbane Film Festivals.

-Anderson died in 2002, and Connolly initially intended to end his film making career, however 2011 saw the release of Mrs Carey's Concert.
+Anderson died in 2002, and Connolly initially intended to end his film making career.
+However, 2011 saw the release of Mrs Carey's Concert.
 After opening in 70 cinemas in Australia the film became one of the most successful Australian theatrical documentaries of all time.

+Accolades

+In 1992 Connolly and Anderson won the Byron Kennedy Award, a lifetime achievement award presented as part of the Australian Film Institute Awards (later AACTAs).
+The judges stated that their "films are not only fine documentaries - they are great human dramas.
+They will allow no obstacle to divert their single-minded pursuit of excellence".

+In 2001, the pair were awarded the Brisbane International Film Festival's Chauvel Award.

-It also won the 2011 AACTA Award for Best Feature Length Documentary and Best Direction in a Documentary.
+Facing the Music won the 2001 AFI Award for Best Documentary and was voted most popular film at the Sydney and Brisbane Film Festivals.